-Content marketing is the distribution of informative or entertaining media as a means of increasing visibility, reach, and audience engagement for a brand, product, or service.
+In short, content marketing is the creation and distribution of informative or entertaining media as a means of increasing visibility, reach, and audience engagement for a brand, product, or service.

-Content production is the hands-on creation of consumable marketing media such as graphic, text, video, audio, and social media.
-It is the first and most crucial phase of content marketing.
+Content production is the hands-on creation of consumable marketing media such as graphics, text, video, audio, and social media.
+It is the first and most crucial phase of content marketing and we will go deeper into this below.

-As a traditional example: content production is the equivalent of you writing a well-researched article on a piece of paper, while content marketing is having that article printed in a newspaper.
+As a traditional example: content production is the equivalent of you writing a well-researched article, while content marketing is having that article printed in a newspaper.

 Marketing Content Types